 The Vermont Zen Center is a Buddhist community, founded to provide a warm and inviting place for the study and practice of Zen Buddhism.
 The Zen Center’s mission is to create a peaceful and inviting environment to support those who seek wisdom, compassion, joy, and equanimity within a Buddhist context.
 The twofold practice of the Center is to overcome the causes of suffering through spiritual development and to alleviate the world’s suffering through outreach activities and the cultivation of a caring attitude to the earth.

-The Zen Center was established by Sunyana Graef, Roshi in 1988 with two members who, along with the Graef family, practiced in a room in the Graef’s residence.
-By 1991 the Center had outgrown its small quarters and moved into a house just down the street.
-The generosity of members and friends allowed for the purchase of the house and the Center soon began building a meditation room (zendo) and planting gardens.
+The Zen Center was established by Sunyana Graef, Roshi in 1988 with two members who, along with the Graef family, practiced in a room in the Graef’s home.
+By 1991 the Center had outgrown its small quarters and moved into a house just down the road.
+The generosity of members and friends allowed for the purchase of the house, and the Center soon began building a meditation room (zendo) and planting extensive gardens.

-The Center now has a comfortable site for conducting sittings, sesshins (retreats), ceremonies, study groups, and other activities.
-A major expansion of the Zen Center was completed in 2003 adding dorms, a large kitchen and a dining room.
+A major expansion of the Zen Center was completed in 2003 adding dorms, a large kitchen, dining room, and common rooms.
 A second major expansion was completed in August 2011.
 It added a new meditation room (zendo), a reception room and additional dorms, completing our retreat facility.
 The former zendo is now a Buddha Hall used for chanting, ceremonies, and other purposes.
+A final building project added a small house for solo retreats which is available for rent to the public.
+The Center now has a comfortable site for conducting sittings, sesshins (retreats), ceremonies, study groups, and other activities.

 The methods of Zen Buddhism practiced at the Vermont Zen Center stem from those taught by Roshi Philip Kapleau, whose teachings were in turn influenced by Zen Master Harada Daiun Roshi’s blend of the ancient sects of Soto and Rinzai Zen.